JaneliaSciComp/nf-omezarr/README.md

 Nextflow pipeline which converts Bioformats-compatible images to [NGFF](https://github.com/ome/ngff) (e.g. OME-Zarr) format using [bioformats2raw](https://github.com/glencoesoftware/bioformats2raw).
 Also generates metadata for [zarrcade](https://github.com/JaneliaSciComp/zarrcade).

+Why not just use bioformats2raw directly?
+This pipeline encapsulates all the dependencies, so you don't need to install Java, blosc, etc. It also lets you distribute work on any HPC cluster.

 ## Quick Start

-The only software requirements for running this pipeline are [Nextflow](https://www.nextflow.io) (version 20.10.0 or greater) and either Docker or [Singularity](https://sylabs.io) (version 3.5 or greater).
-If you are running in an HPC cluster, ask your system administrator to install Singularity on all the cluster nodes.
+The only software requirements for running this pipeline are [Nextflow](https://www.nextflow.io) (version 20.10.0 or greater) and either [Docker](https://docs.docker.com/get-started/get-docker/) or [Singularity](https://sylabs.io) (version 3.5 or greater).
+If you are running on an HPC cluster, ask your system administrator to install Singularity on all the cluster nodes.

 To [install Nextflow](https://www.nextflow.io/docs/latest/getstarted.html):